Frequently Asked Questions

 Recommendation 1: Start your email with "Dr./Ms. or Mr./Professor __________," and end it with "Sincerely", "Regards", or "Thanks/Thank you" and your name.

 Recommendation 2: Avoid texting/IM/street language, spell-check questionable words, and apply proper grammar before you submit your email.

 Recommendation 3: Avoid capitalizing entire words (unless necessary) as this exudes a negative emotional tone.

 Recommendation 4: Be careful of what you say.
 If it doesn't need to be expressed, then it's best not expressed.

 - 17. How do grade replacements work?

-- 18. How do drop or add a course after the regular Drop/Add period expires (and prior to the withdrawal deadline without incurring a grade)?
+- 18. How do I drop or add a course after the regular Drop/Add period expires (and prior to the withdrawal deadline without incurring a grade)?

 - Contact Dr. Tran for a "Schedule Change Form" and indicate exactly which class (number and section) you want to change.

 - If dropping a course, then provide a brief reason why you need to do so.